 All three bells used to ring for ordinary festive and Sunday Masses, and on more important holidays and the first Sunday of the month ("mlada nedjelja") the ceremonial ringing ("slavljenje") was performed.
 All three bells, the death-bell, the large and the small bell, were used for the ceremonial ringing.
 One man gave the rhythm with the bell for the dead, and the other rhythmically banged the other two bells, which, depending on the performer's skill, was a joy to listen.
-Eight days before every large feast ceremonial ringing lasted for three days, and for the first Sunday of the month one day.
+Eight days before every large feast ceremonial ringing was performed.
+For a less important holiday, the ceremonial ringing lasted for three days, and for the first Sunday of the month one day.
 In the evening after the Angelus bell-ringing the bell used to strike three times, then five, and finally seven times.
 The first three symbolize the three nails in Christ's body, the five symbolize five wounds of Christ, and the seven symbolize seven sorrows of the Blessed Virgin Mary.